TodWulff/V2.2526_Config/README.md

-       ALSA lib pcm_dmix.c:1075:(snd_pcm_dmix_open) unable to open slave giggled my way to success: https://dev.to/setevoy/linux-alsa-lib-pcmdmixc1108sndpcmdmixopen-unable-to-open-slave-38on missing modprobe.d conf file...  seriously, wtf - why work from cli but not when klipper called the same damn scripts.  ugh.  anyways, it is fixed.
+       ALSA lib pcm_dmix.c:1075:(snd_pcm_dmix_open) unable to open slave giggled my way to success: https://dev.to/setevoy/linux-alsa-lib-pcmdmixc1108sndpcmdmixopen-unable-to-open-slave-38on missing modprobe.d conf file...  seriously, WTF - why work from CLI but not when klipper called the same damn scripts.  ugh.  anyways, it is fixed.

 The above drama is related to migrating back to my amd64 Chromebox.
-I've simply too much shite going on for a small sbc to keep up.
-Decided to install a headless debian 11 os thereon (hadn't done so before, so yeah, learnz) all was right with the effort, except tts.
+I've simply too much shite going on for a small SBC to keep up.
+Decided to install a headless Debian 11 OS thereon (hadn't done so before, so yeah, learnz) all was right with the effort, except TTS.
 Wow, ignorance == PITA.

-Part of harmonization is the adoption of 4 macros common in every .cfg being loaded (still a WIP - i've a shitte tonne of modules...)
+Part of harmonization is the adoption of 4 macros common in every .cfg being loaded (still a WIP - I've a shitte tonne of modules...)
--	[delayed_gcode _module_name_loaded] <-- this is a macro that is autorun at (4.501) seconds after loading, for startup annunciation, logging, etc.  (the three digit is for simple find and replace purposes)
+-	[delayed_gcode _module_name_loaded] <-- this is a macro that is auto-run at (4.501) seconds after loading, for startup annunciation, logging, etc.  (the three digit is for simple find and replace purposes)
 -	[gcode_macro _info_module_name] <-- a macro that is not intended to be used, but rather is a common place for module documentation
 -	[gcode_macro _module_name_vars] <-- module specific variables are to be plopped herein